 Class Supply List

-NuPastels - set of 24 or 48
+NuPastels - set of 48

 A drawing board to tape down your paper is helpful but not essential.